Cranberry Pistachio Shortbread Cookies

 - Time: 10 minutes prep, 20 minutes chilling, 15 minutes baking = 45 minutes.

-- Filled with Festive Flavors: I love holiday cookies that bring a delicious twist to classics often found on the Christmas cookie tray, like Christmas Thumbprint Cookies rolled with toasted nuts or Scottish Shortbread.
+- Filled with Festive Flavors: I love holiday cookies that bring a delicious twist to classics often found on the Christmas cookie tray, such as Christmas Thumbprint Cookies rolled with toasted nuts or Scottish Shortbread.

 - Easy to Make: Whether you're making them ahead for the season or enjoying now, these simple cookies are an easy treat with only a handful of ingredients.